SSWConsulting/SSW.Rules.Content/rules/do-you-manage-clients-expectations/rule.md

 ### Tip #5 - Be transparent about rates and resourcing

 Defining the hourly rates and resources that will be available to clients ensures they are not surprised later.
 Additionally, explaining the differences between resources makes it clear why specific resources are grouped together and what kind of services they provide.
-At SSW, we have [clear definitions for all of our roles](https://github.com/SSWConsulting/SSW.Roles) so that clients understand the part their resources play.
+You should have [clear definitions for all of our roles](https://github.com/SSWConsulting/SSW.Roles) so that clients understand the part their resources play.